hratx42-blue-ocean/cash-overflow/readme.md

 ### Future Features

-Given time, we'd like to implement:
+Given time, we'd like to:

 - Refactor financial calculations to happen on the server/database.
 - The App state holds only user information, each page requests it's own information as needed (i.e. start to move towards lazy loading over greedy loading of information).
-- Implement end to end testing with Selinium or Cypress
+- Implement end to end testing with Selinium or Cypress.
+- Full responsiveness for all pages (requires refactor to new visualization library)
 - Production grade API authentication.
 - Plaid API integration.